maelle/simplymaelle/content/post/2026-03-26-difftastic/index.md

 Then `git diff` will by default use difftastic.
 Most interestingly for me, `git show --ext-diff` will use difftastic.
-I never use `git diff` but I do look at more or less recent commits a lot.
+I never use `git diff` directly but I do look at more or less recent commits a lot.

 Say I am interested in the [commit](https://github.com/maelle/roxygen2/commit/7a1dd39866699a2b0a034bb15244c07698a1e2e7) that removed roxygen2's dependency on stringi, I'll run: